 Many other investors I follow also think this, for example Terry Smith and Nick Train, though notions of what is is concentrated varies – between about 5 and 25 stocks.

-Having got up to 25 holdings I feel I am definitely sacrificing from diworsification.
+Having got up to 25 holdings I feel I might be suffering from diworsification.
 I definitely have a lot more conviction in some positions than others.
-While I think there are quite severely diminishing returns to very detailed research, I feel I am exposing myself to more risk by investing in businesses I know less about or am a bit less confidence in.
+While I think there are quite severely diminishing returns to very detailed research, I feel I am exposing myself to more risk by investing in businesses I know less about or am a bit less confident in.
 I’ve also found that top slicing my best performers to preserve diversification has almost always had a negative effect on my returns.

 The universe of shares I think are high quality enough to invest in (my watchlist and portfolio) only consists of 65 businesses at the moment.
 I think picking more than a third of them to actually invest in is probably too many.
 I guess that investing in only 10 to 20 % of them would be likely to serve me better – say 5-10 out of 50.